DFE-Digital/bat-design-history/app/posts/find-teacher-training/private-beta/2018-04-25-user-research-apr-25.md

         ### Result

-        Users saw and interacted with these links, but this didn’t prevent an initial misconception about the number of courses available to them.
+        Users saw and interacted with these links, but this did not prevent an initial misconception about the number of courses available to them.
 The design helps users find more courses but more work is needed to avoid this situation altogether.
     - text: Full course details
     - text: Study type filter
     - text: Qualifications filter